Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 1. The microcontroller shall be able to take in and output both PWM and tachometer signals.
 2. The microcotroller shall be able to communicate to the display to update what is being displayed.
-3. The microcontroller shall be shall to review user inputs through the form of push buttons to change selected parameters and/or change what is being displayed when necessary.
+3. The microcontroller shall be able to review user inputs through the form of push buttons to change selected parameters and/or change what is being displayed when necessary.
 4. The microcontroller shall be able to clean and replicate the signals used in the software pass-through mode.
-(Hardawre Specifications and not software specifications.)
+(Hardware Specifications and not Software Specifications.)

+**Add in description**

 ## Display Design

 1. The display shall show the PWM signal.
 2. The display shall show the tachometer signal.
 3. The display shall show the different options for the user interface.
 4. The display shall show the correct operations based on the user input.

 The Display is responsible for showing the PWM and TACH signals to the user and the menus needed to operate the device.
 This also includes the code responsible for making this happen.
 Even though the microcontroller is techanically responsible for this on a component level, this subsystem will include this for the sake of dividing work up appropriately.